Life Coaching for College & Teen Girls

 You begin this process by asking yourself: What am I doing when I compare?

-Am I torturing myself, or
+Am I torturing myself, OR

 is this teaching me something valuable?